 There was a time when full-frame DLSRs were a luxury item limited to professional photographers.
 A shift occurred when economies of scale kicked in and the costs of production began to fall, bringing lower priced models in to the market.
 This paved the way for amateurs and enthusiasts to have the same access to high end hardware.

 Full frame DSLRs are known for having larger pixels on the sensor, thus delivering better light gathering capabilities, which in turn means better image quality.
-This hold especially true at higher sensitivities.
+This holds especially true at higher sensitivities.

 We should also mention full-frame mirrorless cameras.
 These aren't DSLRs strictly, but the Sony A7 series cameras like the brilliant Alpha A7R II and now the Leica SL are muscling in on the full-frame DSLR market, and are particularly interesting for those who also need to shoot video.